Skip to main content

 Each investor card in search results shows the core signals you need to qualify quickly:

-• Name and fund — partner name and the fund they represent
+• Name and Fund — partner name and the fund they represent

-• Stage and typical cheque — their standard investment parameters
+• Stage and Typical Cheque — their standard investment parameters

-• Recent activity — deals closed in the last 12–24 months
+• Recent Activity — deals closed in the last 12–24 months

-• Sector tags — their stated and revealed investment focus
+• Sector Tags — their stated and revealed investment focus

-• Network proximity — how reachable they are through your existing connections
+• Network Proximity — how reachable they are through your existing connections

 Adding to Pipeline